Wildlife of Seychelles: Fauna species

 The giant tortoises (Aldabrachelys) from Aldabra now populate many of the islands of the Seychelles.
 The Aldabra population is the largest in the world.
 These reptiles can be found even in captive herds.
 It has been reported that the granitic islands of Seychelles supported distinct species of Seychelles giant tortoises, but the status of the different populations is currently unclear.
 Two of them, Arnolds giant tortoise and the Seychelles giant tortoise are in the process of being re-introduced, after some individuals were discovered surviving among Aldabra populations.

 Flagship species include: the Seychelles magpie robin and the Seychelles warbler, have been spectacularly rescued from the brink of extinction by BirdLife International, Royal Society of Wildlife Trusts, Island Conservation Society, Nature Seychelles, private islands (Fregate and Denis) and the Government of Seychelles.
 These birds, once restricted to one island each, have been translocated to many others.
 The national bird is the rare Seychelles black parrot.
 Seychelles has 12 endemic bird species.
 These are the Aldabra drongo, Seychelles magpie robin, Seychelles paradise flycatcher, Seychelles fody, Seychelles scops-owl, Seychelles white-eye, Seychelles swiftlet, Seychelles kestrel, Seychelles blue pigeon, Seychelles bulbul, Seychelles warbler and Seychelles sunbird.
 In addition, the islands were formerly home to the Seychelles parakeet, a species that became extinct in the late 1800s.

 Seychelles hosts some of the largest seabird colonies in the world.
 Islands such as Bird, Aride Island, Cousin, Aldabra and Cosmoledo host many species of seabirds including the sooty tern, fairy tern, white-tailed tropicbird, noddies and frigatebirds.
-Aride Island has more species of seabird and greater numbers than the other 40 granite islands combined including the world's largest colony of Audubon's shearwater and lesser noddy.
+Aride Island has more species of seabird and greater numbers than the other 40 granite islands combined including the world's largest colony of tropical shearwater and lesser noddy.